Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ## Why in NetworkTransform and not NetworkVariables

-Doing it directly in netvars right now isn't super useful and would bind our API for nothing.
-Without snapshot, there doesn't seem to be a lot of good usecases for interpolation in netvars, so let's implement this in NetworkTransform until we're more defined in NetVars.
+Doing it directly in NetworkVariable right now isn't useful.
+Most of our use cases for interpolation are transform related.
-Plus, since we're using a custom state struct in NetworkTransform, it's work that'll be needed anyway there.

-With NetworkTransform we control when the state updates and when state consumptions are executed (on tick), which we do not with NetVars, not unless we restrict the API greatly.
+Going the NetworkVariable route would make us create APIs we'd need to maintain for a few years, without having concrete use cases.

-## Rollback/reconciliation and interpolator.
+## Prediction and interpolator.
-Current interpolator only affects ghosts and doesn't affect local objects.
+Current interpolator only affects ghosts and doesn't affect locally owned objects.
 An eventual predicted player wouldn't be affected by this interpolation.
 Future prediction might want to interpolate corrected values instead of teleporting players.
 This should be handled by prediction code and shouldn't touch this interpolator.
+However, since interpolator is a self contained class and isn't a MonoBehaviour, interpolators could be reused for that interpolation.

 ## Other APIs for interpolator
 The Interpolator's `Update()` method could have been injected with the last 3 positions.